Find Me On

 U-Pick Best Fruit Kuchen

 Better yet, top it with whatever fresh, local fruit is in season.
-Yesterday I tripled the recipe, then baked it on a sheet pan for my reading at the Pittsfield Library, using Barlett Orchard’s cortland apples.
+Earlier this year I tripled the recipe, then baked it on a sheet pan for my reading at the Pittsfield Library, using Barlett Orchard’s cortland apples.
 (The smell of their cider donuts drives me wild!)

 The recipe is from my new book, The Locavore Way, and is a variation on Jane Brody’s popular plum tart recipe, published in The New York Times years ago, which is a loose adaptation of a German Kuchen.